 Add Custom Map Icon

-Inserting a custom map icon into your Outlook signature is quite simple, you simply need to find out your customized map icon and insert it into your outlook signature.
+Inserting a custom map icon into your Outlook signature is quite simple, you simply need to find your customized map icon and insert it into your Outlook signature.

 You will get all the relevant methods to add a custom map icon in Outlook: